Tag Archives: SNMP

 Updated on June 2, 2013

 Ubuntu Linux is arguably the most popular Linux distribution today.
 Well designed and easy-to-use as a desktop, it is also an excellent choice for any kind of server infrastructure in datacenters.
-In fact, according to W3Tech, Ubuntu server is right now in the third position and growing fast as a webserver.
+In fact, according to W3Tech, Ubuntu server is right now in the second position and growing fast as a webserver.

 In a previous article I looked at installing a basic network router using RCP100 on a Ubuntu 12.04 computer.
 Today, I will take a look at using Ubuntu for some more serious SNMP work.